5 Holiday Cocktail Recipes Made with Cold Pressed JuicePublished Date:

 Mocktail Version: Omit the alcohol.

 We could all use more golden sunshine during the winter months.
 Try our Gold’n Sunrise cocktail, a Little West twist on the classic tequila sunrise.
 Made with tequila, Little West Gold’n Greens, and grenadine, the Gold’n Sunrise cocktail is refreshing, hydrating, and anti-inflammatory.
-It’ll bring a fun tropical flare to any holiday cocktail party.
+This cold press juice cocktail recipe will bring a fun tropical flare to any holiday cocktail party.

 Fill a highball glass with ice, then pour in tequila and Gold’n Greens juice.
 Slowly drizzle the grenadine down the side of the glass.
 Garnish with an orange slice, lemon slice, or maraschino cherry.